 Then, cut the tomatoes in half, dice the onion, chop the cilantro and jalapeño, and dice the mango.

-And if you think mangos are a PITA to peel and dice… you’re right.
-BUT, I have a super easy trick to share with you.
-You can use a drinking glass to easily, quickly, and neatly peel the mango!
-Here’s a great video tutorial for how to do it.
+If you think mangos are a PITA to peel and dice… you’re right.
+BUT, I have TWO super easy tricks to share with you.
+You can use a drinking glass to easily, quickly, and neatly peel the mango, or you can score it and dice it right in the peel, like an avocado.

 After the quinoa is done cooking, give it a rinse under cold water until its completely cool, then shake as much of the water off as possible.
 Then, mix everything together in the bowl with the dressing and you’re done!

-For a heartier vegan meal, try adding black beans to the salad.
+For a heartier vegan meal, try adding black beans to this Mango Quinoa salad.

 Mango Quinoa Salad

-- Meanwhile, whisk together the lime juice, lime zest, olive oil, salt, and pepper in a large bowl.
+- Meanwhile, whisk together the zest and juice of one lime, the olive oil (1/4 cup), and kosher salt and pepper to taste in a large bowl.